maus-me/woopEssentials/README.md

   // color to use for the system messages ingame (restart warnings) [hex color value] https://colorpicker.me/ "SystemMsgColor": "ff9102",

-  // shows the players role ingame and in discord like: [Admin] Th3Dilli: hello
+  // shows the players role ingame and in discord like: [Admin] WoopDilli: hello
   // this uses the the roles provided by the game itself see serverconfig.json -> Roles
   // each role has a Name which is used to display and a Color that the role name will be colored in
   // it wont print roles with PrivilegeLevel less then 1